-Eighth, we believe that the current government reform, which aims to shift policy making from the federal level to provincial and local levels, constrains the types of evaluation that will be feasible in Nepal for the next few years.
-The reform introduces great uncertainty regarding how long policymakers will remain in their current positions, which policies and programs will continue in their current forms, and for how long, and which institutional structures will provide oversight for specific policies.
+Eighth, we believe that the current government reform, which aims to shift policymaking from the federal to provincial and local levels, constrains the types of evaluation that will be feasible in Nepal over the next few years.
+The reform introduces great uncertainty regarding how long policymakers will remain in their current positions, which policies and programmes will continue in their current forms, and for how long, and which institutional structures will provide oversight for specific policies.
 This raises the risk that evaluations will lose institutional support and be ended before reaching conclusions, especially if they require collaboration with many government institutions for long durations.

 In this environment, we suggest that evaluations be somewhat smaller in geographic scope and less complex than our study.
 Several more tractable types of evaluation can be valuable.
-First, since costly large-scale evaluations should be done only for programs with stratum fixed effects as controls.
-In practice, across grades and subjects at endline, the intra-cluster correlation coefficient s ranged from 0.063 to 0.095.

-high probabilities of success, policy designers need evaluators to help them develop programs a high probability of success.
-In particular, evaluators could help policy designers raise and answer important guestions about proposed programs' objectives, theories of change, and design details, and then help them design and analyze small-scale policy experiments.
-The process of design modification and experimentation should continue until programs have a high success probability.
-Second, for programs that are ready for rigorous evaluation, evaluators should consider implementing experiments in a single province (or an even smaller geographic area), to reduce administrative complexity.
-This will allow evaluators to maintain good communication with relevant policymakers and program personnel.
-Third, evaluators should look for possible innovations in program governance with the potential to improve the implementation of specific programs, and should consider rigorous study of the impacts of those changes on program implementation outcomes.
-For example, an evaluation might study the impact of specific changes in the monitoring and supervision of trainers on training session quality outcomes, such as trainer promptness and time use during training sessions, quality of training materials, and teacher satisfaction.
-We suggest this as we believe that better governance should be a high priority, and we suspect that impact evaluations could be done more easily and quickly when the impacts of main focus are impacts on implementation outcomes rather than final outcomes (such as student test scores).
+First, since costly large-scale evaluations should be carried out only for programmes with high probabilities of success, policy designers need evaluators to help them develop programmes with a high probability of success.
+In particular, evaluators could help policy designers to raise and answer important questions about proposed programmes' objectives, theories of change and design details, and then help them design and analyse small-scale policy experiments.
+The process of design modification and experimentation should continue until programmes have a high success probability.
+Second, for programmes that are ready for rigorous evaluation, evaluators should consider implementing experiments in a single province (or an even smaller geographic area) to reduce administrative complexity.
+This would allow evaluators to maintain good communication with relevant policymakers and programme personnel.
+Third, evaluators should look for possible innovations in programme governance with the potential to improve the implementation of specific programmes and should consider rigorous study of the impacts of those changes on programme implementation outcomes.
+For example, an evaluation might study the impact of specific changes in the monitoring and supervision of trainers on training session quality outcomes, such as trainer promptness and time use during training sessions, quality of training materials and teacher satisfaction.
+We suggest this as we believe that better governance should be a high priority, and we suspect that impact evaluations could be carried out more easily and quickly if the main impact focus was on implementation outcomes rather than final outcomes (such as student test scores).